Top 10 Thunderbird Alternatives to Try in 2025

 Pros

-• Robust calendar options
+• Robust calendar options with advanced scheduling

-• Strong security features, spam filtering
+• Enterprise-level security features and spam filtering

-• A lot of add-ons and integrations
+• Extensive add-ons and third-party integrations

 Cons

-• Doesn't connect accounts other than Outlook
+• Free version doesn't connect accounts from other providers

-• Doesn't offer a unified workspace dashboard
+• Lacks unified workspace dashboard for multi-account management

 Verdict